-Cheating is not tolerated at MUIC.
-1.
+1. Cheating is not tolerated at MUIC.

-If a student is discovered cheating during any quiz/examination, that student will automatically fail the course and be put on behavioral probation.
-Serious cases of cheating may result in ineligibility to pass to the next PC level, enroll in the next quarter, or ever attend MUIC or any MU affiliate.
+If a student is discovered cheating during any quiz/examination, that student will be subjected to disciplinary and academic investigation procedures by the PC and MUIC committee.
+Any kind of cheating may result in ineligibility to pass to the next PC level, enroll in the next quarter, or ever attend MUIC or any MU affiliate.